Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 Jaakko Seikkula,

-Professor of psychotherapy at the Department of Psychology
+Professor of psychotherapy at the Department of Psychology University

-University of Jyväkylä in Finland.
-Clinical psychologist,
+of Jyväkylä in Finland.
+Clinical psychologist, psychotherapist

-psychotherapist (advance specialist level) and family therapy
+(advance specialist level) and family therapy trainer.
+He has

-with psychoses and other severe mental health crises. |
+other severe mental health crises. |

 |